 While both were born to be stars, their striking parallels went beyond Hollywood.

-In 1942, President Franklin D. Roosevelt authorized the relocation of Japanese Americans to internment camps.
+In 1942, President Roosevelt authorized Japanese Americans to be forcibly moved to prison camps.
 Take a look at some of those survivors' experiences in their own words.

 Take a look at some remarkable facts on Mahatma Gandhi's life and celebrate his peaceful activism, which is very much alive today.